9 BING-y Romantic Things to do in Binghamton NY

 GO: Cutler Botanic Garden

 This tiny pocket park, right off the Interstate, is a perfect leg-stretcher before you get back on the road.
-Located between parking lots and buildings, you’d be surprised by the flowers, trees, and Rose Garden paths within 3.5 acres.
+Located between parking lots and buildings, you’d be surprised by the flowers, trees, and Rose Garden paths within the Cutler Botanic Garden‘s 3.5 acres.

 Washington St. Binghamton NY